Automatically apply a retention label to retain or delete content

 For the Choose the type of retention policy to create page, select Adaptive or Static, depending on the choice you made from the Before you begin instructions.
-If you haven't already created adaptive scopes, you can select Adaptive but because there won't be any adaptive scopes to select, you won't be able to finish the wizard with this option.
+If you haven't already created adaptive scopes, you can select Adaptive but because there won't be any adaptive scopes to select, you won't be able to finish the policy configuration with this option.

 Depending on your selected scope:

 If you chose Adaptive: On the Choose adaptive policy scopes and locations page, select Add scopes and select one or more adaptive scopes that have been created.
 Then, select one or more locations.
 The locations that you can select depend on the scope types added.
-For example, if you only added a scope type of User, you will be able to select Exchange email but not SharePoint sites.
+For example, if you only added a scope type of User, you will be able to select Exchange mailboxes but not SharePoint sites.

 If you chose Static: On the Choose locations page, toggle on or off any of the locations.
 For each location, you can leave it at the default to apply the policy to the entire location, or specify includes and excludes

 For information about the location choices, see Locations.